cmbonin/car-detail-prototye/README.md

+Playing around with mirage plugin & faker for simulating data.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.